What’s the deal with Vesterbro?

-When the sun does shine, the Danes love to be outdoors; both the long, leafy Sønder Boulevard and calm, impossible-to-spell Skyedebanehaven make for ideal picnic spots.
+When the sun does shine, the Danes love to be outdoors; both the long, leafy Sønder Boulevard and calm, impossible-to-spell Skydebanehaven make for ideal picnic spots.

 Cofoco.
 Photograph: Chris Tonneson

 The old industrial warehouses of the Meatpacking District have been transformed into a haven for foodies, with all manner of inventive bars and restaurants now pulling in gourmet travellers.
-Hip brewpub Warpigs, the seafood at Kødbyens Fiskebar, and KUL’s quirky, ultra-modern fusion food are three good reasons why.
+Hip brewpub Warpigs and the seafood at Kødbyens Fiskebar are two good reasons why.

 How to get to Vesterbro